telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListClientSettings.md

 Arrowkey Navigation - allows end-users to navigate around
                     the menu structure using the arrow keys.select TreeList items pressing the [SPACE] keyedit rows hitting the [ENTER] key

+###  AllowPostBackOnItemClick `Boolean`

+Gets or sets a value indicating whether  should postback on row click.

+###  ClientEvents `TreeListClientEvents`

+Gets a reference to  class.

+###  ClientMessages `TreeListClientMessages`

+Gets a reference to  class, holding properties
+                that can be used for localizing Telerik RadTreeList.

 ###  KeyboardNavigationSettings `TreeListKeyboardNavigationSettings`

 Gets a reference to  class, holding properties
                 related to TreeList keyboard navigation.

+###  Reordering `TreeListReordering`

+Gets a reference to  class providing properties
+                related to client-side reordering features.

 ###  Resizing `TreeListResizing`

 Gets a reference to  class providing properties
                 related to client-side resizing features.

+###  Scrolling `TreeListScrolling`

+Gets a reference to , which holds various
+                properties for setting the Telerik RadTreeList scrolling features.

-###  Reordering `TreeListReordering`
+###  Selecting `TreeListSelecting`

 Gets a reference to  class providing properties
-                related to client-side reordering features.
+                related to client-side selection features.

-###  ClientMessages `TreeListClientMessages`

-Gets a reference to  class, holding properties
-                that can be used for localizing Telerik RadTreeList.

-###  ActiveRowIndex `String`

-Gets or sets the index of the active  when keyboard navigation is enabled